Zahid295/spice-enjoy-house/README.md

 - I want to easily create a table booking
 - I want to edit or delete a booking
 - I want to enjoy the experience and return to make another booking

+## Design

+### Font

+The Spice Enjoy House web app utilizes the Arial font, a classic and widely-used typeface.
+This font was chosen for its clean, easy-to-read, and versatile characteristics, making it an ideal fit for a restaurant booking website.
+Arial is used for both the headings and the body to maintain consistency and readability across the site.
+For the h1 tags, a larger font size is employed to make them stand out and grab attention.
+This font selection not only pleases the eye but also aligns well with the restaurant market.

+## Developement

+### Agile Methodology

+Agile methodology was used in the development of this project.
+The implementation status of all user stories and epics was monitored using the Github projects Kanban Board, which is accessible [here](https://github.com/users/Zahid295/projects/1)